W4JEW/digipi-wiki/source/shopping-list.md

 ### Resistor - 100K 1/8W Resistor

-- *MANDATORY* if your radio does not support CAT control via USB
+- *MANDATORY* if your radio DOES NOT support CAT control via USB

 - Also used to PTT your radio